 Best Selling Small K-Cup Machines (Non-Keurig)

-Finally, I purchased a Mixpresso and the Hamilton Beach Flexbrew 49974 because they were some of the smallest k-cup coffee makers I could find and because they didn’t cost very much.
+I then purchased a Mixpresso and the Hamilton Beach Flexbrew 49974 because they were some of the smallest k-cup coffee makers I could find and because they didn’t cost very much.

-The only small k-cup machine I didn’t buy for review that I wanted to was the Bunn MCU which doesn’t look like it’s being produced any more.
+The only small k-cup machine I also wanted to try out but didn’t buy for review was the Bunn MCU which doesn’t look like it’s being produced any more.
 Right now it’s available on eBay and some fringe outlet shops online but major retails don’t seem to have them in stock any more which is a shame because I was really interested in owning one.

 Why I’m Reviewing These